Useful Notes: Prehistoric Life Mammals

 When big cats had a pouch: Thylacosmilus

 - Ancient Australia seen also an unique animal which has no modern relatives: Thylacoleo, (“pouched lion”) nicknamed the “marsupial lion”.
-It was so-called because its body shape, sharp claws, and short head remember modern big-cats; but unlike the latter, it had rodent-like incisors instead of the classic fangs.
+It was so-called because its body shape, sharp claws, and short head remember modern big-cats; but unlike the latter, it had rodent-like incisors instead of the classic fangs, and guillotines instead of molars that it used to slice the neck of the prey to kill it instantly.
 Scientists once thought it was indeed vegetarian like a rodent; they now know it was predatory.
 Not only that, it could have been the most efficient mammalian predator ever.
 Despite being not bigger than a jaguar, some think it was able to kill even Diprotodonts and giant kangaroos!
 There was another marsupial which convergently resembled a cat even more than the former: the similar-named Thylacosmilus (“pouched smilodont”), nicknamed the “marsupial sabertooth”.
 The same size of the “marsupial lion”, Thylacosmilus had two ever-growing upper fangs virtually identical to actual sabre-toothed cats, and possibly used in the same way.
 To protect these fangs, the lower jaw has a couple of bony “sheaths” covered with skins, which could have given it a curious “drooping lips” appearance.
 The most curious thing, however, is Thylacosmilus was not Australian at all: it was South American, and lived before true sabertoothed cats (Smilodon populator) outcompeted it in South American plains.
 Today, possums and possum-like animals are the only marsupials left here.
 Their Aussie relatives were more lucky: before the Ice Ages, placental mammals didn’t manage to reach the Land Down Under (rats-bats excluded).
 That’s why kangaroos, wombats and so on are still living today.
-Sadly, their enlarged relatives missed the opportunity, perhaps due to a new kind of colonizers arrived only some thousands years ago: humans.
+Sadly, their enlarged relatives missed the opportunity, due to a new kind of colonizers arrived only some thousands years ago: humans.

 Sonic the giant echidna: Prehistoric long-beaked Echidnas